"We just raised £6,000,000 and now we have funding to grow the team by 50 people in 3-6 months!!!"

 If you don't know how to interpret data or understand how the dashboards work, then it's completely useless, so spend time on training and educating users.
 If you teach people how to run tests and how to respond to blockages in the pipeline, you can empower them to come up with solutions.

 Top tip: invest in your people and train, train, train!

-And if you’re interested in hearing more about recruitment strategies from scale-up leaders who are pioneering in this space, we’re currently hosting a Recruitment Strategies for Scale-ups webinar series - full details and sign up here.
+If you’re interested in hearing more about recruitment strategies from scale-up leaders who are pioneering in this space, we recently hosted a Recruitment Strategies for Scale-ups webinar series - you can watch the replays here.